jay-euints/biont-docs-temp/concepts/privacy.md

 The frontend will expose this through a per-biont encrypted balance widget once PVAC keypair generation is wired into mint.

-## Stealth transfers
+## Stealth Transfers

-Octra's stealth-address protocol lets you send OCT to a recipient without anyone — including a chain-reading observer — knowing the destination address.
+Octra's stealth-address protocol lets you send OCT to a recipient without anyone, including a chain-reading observer, knowing the destination address.

 The flow: